25 Oct Renting a car and driving in Japan

 Find out where the outlet is and how to get there.
 Both our outlets were close to the Shinkansen exits of the station.
 I google street viewed the route so we knew which direction to walk in.
 Have your booking, passport and international driving permit ready.
 After the paperwork is done, you will be taken to the car.
-First the vehicle will be checked for any damage and a list checked off in front of you.
+First, the vehicle will be checked for any damage and a list checked off in front of you.
 If you have a child seat ordered you will be asked to check it.
 They will make sure your child is correctly fitted and show you how it works.
 Attendants will help load your luggage into the vehicle.
 Our first trip we over-packed and they were laughing as we made it all fit.

 Driving in Japan

-In Japan cars drive on the left side of the road.
+In Japan, cars drive on the left side of the road.
 This made it easy for us coming from Australia as we also drive on the left.
 It is not recommended that you drive in or around any of the major cities.
 It really isn’t necessary as there are great connections via public transport.
 We picked up our first rental car in Nagoya and had some trouble finding the entrance to the expressway.
 Luckily it was mid-morning so traffic was low.

 The roads through the Japanese Alps include many tunnels going through mountains.
 One we went through stretched for 11km.
 When not passing through tunnels the roads usually offer great scenery of little towns and farms below.

 When booking our rental car for Japan we paid the extra fee for an English GPS.
-The map remains in Japanese but the menu and sound guidance are in English.
+The map remains in Japanese but the menu and sound guidance is in English.
 We input phone numbers for our destinations.
 Most of the time this was easy to do.
 We looked up places we wanted to go and made notes of the phone numbers.
 Sometimes, I had to pick a place nearby because things like lakes don’t have phone numbers.
 I often used google maps to double-check we had the right route before setting off.
 The GPS can also be used by inputting map codes.

-We ran into some trouble twice but they were both easily overcome.
+We ran into some trouble twice but both easily overcome.
 The first was when our WiFi device didn’t have enough reception and I didn’t have the phone number of our ryokan written down.
 I had assumed it would be on my confirmation but it wasn’t.
 Tim saved us by remembering that I had already entered it in before our detour and was able to retrieve it through past trips.
-The second was when the GPS decided to reset itself back to the Japanese menu.
+The second was the GPS deciding to reset itself back to the Japanese menu.
 Tim remembered some of the buttons and after fiddling with the system for a few minutes, he had it set back to English.
 Nissan rent a car say they have a manual available so it may be worth asking for it.

 Most of the driving between towns is on expressways which are tolled.
 The toll gates are clearly marked overhead with cash, ETC or both.
 ETC is an Electronic Toll Collection card.
 The cards allow drivers to pass through the toll gates without stopping.
 Some Japanese rental car companies have started renting out the cards to foreign customers.
 They are only available at limited outlets.